PHSCOF

 Overview

 The RADM Michael Fellowship provides funding for continuing education of junior officers serving in the USPHS Commissioned Corps.
-The program is currently limited to programs offered by the University of Maryland School of Public Health.
+This funding opportunity is currently limited to the programs listed by the University of Maryland School of Public Health.
+All courses are held virtually and no “on campus” attendance is required.

-The Foundation pays for tuition and fees associated with a few, but not all, of the courses offered in the following programs.
+The PHS Commissioned Officers Foundation for the Advancement of Public Health pays for tuition and fees associated with the following programs:

 Eligibility

-Any O-4 (LCDR) and below of the USPHS Commissioned Corps who is also a dues-paying member of the Commissioned Officers Association of the USPHS (COA).
-You must be O-4 and below at the time of applying.
+Any O1-O4 member of the USPHS Commissioned Corps who is also a dues-paying member of the Commissioned Officers Association of the USPHS (COA).
+You must be O-4 or below at the time of application.

-Before starting the program, each applicant must be accepted to the University of Maryland School of Public Health.
-You may apply to the Fellowship before applying to the University of Maryland.
+Before starting the program, each applicant must be accepted to the University of Maryland School of Public Health as a non-degree seeking student.

 Costs

-The Foundation agrees to fund three or four 3-credit courses per Fellow.
-Our agreement with the University of Maryland provides tuition at the in-state rate, regardless of whether Fellows are Maryland residents.
-In 2019, the cost of tuition and fees is approximately $3,000 per course.
+Our agreement with the University of Maryland provides tuition at the in-state rate, regardless of whether the Fellow is a Maryland resident.

 Application Process